Invoice Ninja Review

 You can receive two months of free service if you choose to pay annually rather than monthly.
 You can also earn money with Invoice Ninja’s generous referral program.
 Contact the company directly for details.

-Invoice Ninja’s Forever Free plans costs — you guessed it — $0/month and includes:
+Invoice Ninja’s Forever Free plan costs — you guessed it — $0/month and includes:

 - Unlimited invoices